-A month later and back at home in The Netherlands I decided to do another comparison of 3 globs near eachother.
+A month later and back at home in The Netherlands I decided to do another comparison of 3 globs near each other.
 This time it was the turn for Ophiuchus where no less than 6 Messier globs reside.
 The three of them with the highest declination are still nicely visible from my northern latitude.
 They are all very different and striking in their own way.
-The observations were done with the 16″ Alkaid at 181x from Breezanddijk and the Knardijk.
+The observations were done with the 16″ Alkaid at 181x from Breezanddijk and Knardijk.

 M10 – Beautiful.
 Perhaps a bit harder to resolve.
 Also here many starchains can be seen flowing away from the core.
 There is a notable line of brighter stars crossing the cluster in N-S direction and a few dark dustlanes crawling like worms in front of the core.
-The shape reminds me of an arrow being shot upwards.
+The shape makes me think of an arrow being shot upwards.

-In 2017 I was in the French Pyrenees and had the chance to do some observing during my two week family holiday, although the weather didn’t really prove favorable.
+In 2017 I was in the French Pyrenees and had the chance to do some observing during the family holiday, although the weather didn’t really prove favorable.
 On one night however I was able to take my 16″ Alkaid up the “Port de Balès”, a mountain passage at a height of 1800 mtrs and a very beautiful and very dark location.
 I haven’t sketched a lot during my four short sessions, but couldn’t resist the urge to put these two globular clusters on paper which I viewed one after another.
 How different can two GC’s really get?!

 M75 on the other hand is VERY dense.
 Being a class I object I had a lot of difficulty to even see that it was a globular cluster as no stars could be resolved… The small core shines like a bright pearl, surrounded by a weak halo where only the suggestion of graininess could be suspected.